 - Vivitrol®: An injectable suspension of naltrexone, Vivitrol® is administered once a month to block opioid receptors in the brain.

-- Clonidine: Used as an off-label treatment for opioid withdrawal, clonidine (Catapres®) is similar to lofexidine but can cause low blood pressure, which means your doctor may carefully consider your medical history before prescribing it.
+- Clonidine: Used as an off-label treatment for opioid withdrawal, clonidine (Catapres®) is similar to lofexidine but can cause low blood pressure, which means your doctor may need to carefully consider your medical history before prescribing it.

 Inpatient Rehab